neuro4ml/neuro4ml.github.io/Week_1/3-Abstract_Models.md

   - $v\leftarrow 0$
 ```

-We can see that already this captures part of what’s going on in a real neuron, but misses the fact that in the absence of new inputs, the membrane potential decays back to rest.
-Let’s add that.
+We can see that already this captures part of what's going on in a real neuron, but misses the fact that in the absence of new inputs, the membrane potential decays back to rest.
+Let's add that.

 (LIF-section)=
 ## Leaky integrate-and-fire (LIF) neuron